dudeperf3ct/dudeperf3ct.github.io/sensei/carl_sagan.md

 ===========================

 Modern science has been a voyage into the unknown, with a lesson in humility waiting at every stop.
 Our common sense intuitions can be mistaken.
 Our preferences don't count.
 We do not live in a privileged reference frame.
 If we crave some cosmic purpose, then let us find ourselves a worthy goal.

+What an astonishing thing a book is.
+It's a flat object made from a tree with flexible parts on which are imprinted lots of funny dark squiggles.
+But one glance at it and you're inside the mind of another person, maybe somebody dead for thousands of years.
+Across the millennia, an author is speaking clearly and silently inside your head, directly to you.
+Writing is perhaps the greatest of human inventions, binding together people who never knew each other, citizens of distant epochs.
+Books break the shackles of time.
+A book is proof that humans are capable of working magic.

 From this distant vantage point, the Earth might not seem of any particular interest.
 But for us, it's different.
 Consider again at that dot.
 That's here.
 That's home.
 That's us.
 On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives.
 The aggregate of our joy and suffering, thousands of confident religions, ideologies, and economic doctrines, every hunter and forager, every hero and coward, every creator and destroyer of civilization, every king and peasant, every young couple in love, every mother and father, hopeful child, inventor and explorer, every teacher of morals, every corrupt politician, every "superstar," every "supreme leader," every saint and sinner in the history of our species lived there-on a mote of dust suspended in a sunbeam.